focus-trap/focus-trap/README.md

   - ⚠️ See warning below about **Shadow DOM** and selector strings.
 - **preventScroll** `{boolean}`: By default, focus() will scroll to the element if not in viewport.
 It can produce unintended effects like scrolling back to the top of a modal.
 If set to `true`, no scroll will happen.
 - **delayInitialFocus** `{boolean}`: Default: `true`.
 Delays the autofocus to the next execution frame when the focus trap is activated.
 This prevents elements within the focusable element from capturing the event that triggered the focus trap activation.
 - **document** {Document}: Default: `window.document`.
 Document where the focus trap will be active.
-This allows to use FocusTrap in an iFrame context.
+This enables the use of FocusTrap [inside an iFrame](https://focus-trap.github.io/focus-trap/#demo-in-iframe).
+    - ⚠️ Note that FocusTrap will be unable to trap focus outside the iFrame if you configure this option to be the iFrame's document.
+It will only trap focus _inside_ of it (as the demo shows).
+If you want to trap focus _outside_ as well, then your FocusTrap must be configured on an element that [contains the iFrame](https://focus-trap.github.io/focus-trap/#demo-iframe).
 - **tabbableOptions**: (optional) [tabbable options](https://github.com/focus-trap/tabbable#common-options) configurable on FocusTrap (all the *common options*).
   - ⚠️ See notes about **[testing in JSDom](#testing-in-jsdom)** (e.g. using Jest).
 - **trapStack** (optional) `{Array<FocusTrap>}`: Define the global trap stack.
 This makes it possible to share the same stack in multiple instances of `focus-trap` in the same page such that auto-activation/pausing of traps is properly coordinated among all instances as activating a trap when another is already active should result in the other being auto-paused.
 By default, each instance will have its own internal stack, leading to conflicts if they each try to trap the focus at the same time.